Charlie McMahon: 1990s to the present

-In 1991, Gondwanaland's Wide Skies was released and even long time followers of the band were surprised at the progression of Carolan's compositions.
-Gone were the earthy good time romps and quiet moments of reflection.
-Now complex panoramic chord clusters enveloped the arrangements in an almost overwhelming evocation of the sky and all that happens in and under it.
-This album's multi-layered textures and moods earned the band even greater critical respect.
+In 1991, Gondwanaland's Wide Skies was released.

+In 1992, McMahon appeared in a film with Indigenous didgeridoo master David Blanasi.

 In 1994, after the great leap forward of Wide Skies, McMahon formed a second band, Gondwana, with an emphasis on rhythm and increasingly dominant bass and experimental didge sounds.
 The band released three albums: Travelling, Xenophon, and Bone Man, with the last two featuring another McMahon innovation: the mouth-held use of a geologist's seismic microphone to amplify the growling subsonic didge dynamics.
 This approach to music gave McMahon a new audience: the trance/dance crowd.
-A success evidenced by the placing of a Gondwana tune in the all important opening track position on each of the two volumes of highly successful Australian trance/dance compilation series.

 In 2005 McMahon experienced a bizarre case of déjà vu when he found himself, 20 years after his 1985 London Mad Max soundtrack work, in Russia with a new manager associated with a Mad Max Smash and Crash "theme park."
 The episode was made the subject of a quirky Foreign Correspondent report in March 2006.

 In 2006 Peter Carolan released a sampler CD called Overland, collecting examples, old and new, of his various music explorations.
-Two of the new tracks, "Airwaves" and "Dragonflies," have a strong Gondwanaland feel to them, and even though only samples of McMahon's didgeridoo are used, Carolan's Gondwanaland composing style, abandoned when McMahon left Australia and took to touring international big city venues 12 years ago, now appeared to be reactivated and continuing where it left off, this time influenced by the McMahons recent Gondwana albums.

-For over 20 years McMahon's assertive didgeridoo playing style has remained an obvious (and usually unacknowledged) influence for many well known didgeridoo players, both black and white.
-Currently he can be seen performing, mainly solo, on the world music festival circuit in Europe, Japan, Russia, the United States, and Australia.
-He has two acts: one set featuring the seismic sensor he calls The Face Bass the other is a playful exploration of the musical and experimental tone possibilities of the didjeribone.
-In August 2008 McMahon released a DVD storage disc library of over 800 didge samples under the title "Rhythm Organism".
+In August 2008 McMahon released a DVD storage disc library of over 800 samples under the title "Rhythm Organism".

-On 24 April 2012 McMahon released a subdued and mellow Gondwana album called "Didge Heart".
-On 28 July 2012 Peter Carolan died at the age of 64 from the effects of a respiratory illness.
+On 24 April 2012 McMahon released a subdued and mellow Gondwana album called Didge Heart.
+On 28 July 2012 Peter Carolan died at the age of 64.